-- Commonwealth Company
+- organisation, or your consortium partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme'

 - Corporate Commonwealth Entity

 - Corporate State or Territory Entity

 - International Entity

-- Local Government5
+- Local Government

 - Non-corporate Commonwealth Entity

 - Non-corporate Commonwealth Statutory Authority

 - Non-corporate State or Territory Entity

 - Non-corporate State or Territory Statutory Authority

-- Person6
+- Person

 - Sole Trader

 - Unincorporated Association.

-Please note: The above list is not definitive.
-If your entity type is not listed in section 4.1 above, you are not eligible to apply and your application will not be assessed.
+Please note, the above list is not definitive.
+If your entity type is not listed in section 4.1.2 above, you are not eligible to apply and your application will not be assessed.

-4.4 What qualifications, skills or checks are required?
+4.6 What qualifications, skills or checks are required?

 Qualifications and skills are determined by the activity/s outlined in your proposal, as well as risks associated with each proposal.
-It is the applicant's responsibility to ensure that they have the appropriate qualifications and skills to undertake the proposed activities.
+It is the applicant's responsibility to ensure they have the appropriate qualifications and skills to undertake the proposed activities.

-It is also the responsibility of your organisation to ensure that anyone working directly with vulnerable people has the appropriate registrations under relevant state or territory legislation.
+It is also the responsibility of your organisation to ensure anyone working directly with children and/or vulnerable people has the appropriate registrations under relevant state or territory legislation, including: